-After a crazy wet winter and spring in Southern California, my kids and I have been dying to go outside; the first thing we did in the backyard?
+After a crazy wet winter in Southern California, my kids and I have been dying to go outside; the first thing we did in the backyard?
 Make art!

 As a young adult I had the opportunity to spend a year studying in Italy and the ONE required bit of reading before prior to the trip was a book called Chambers for A Memory Palace.
 It was written by two architects who did a lot of traveling and even more sketching.
 While it’s been years since I read it, the main take away was that sketching and art making outside of the studio/classroom is a powerful way to preserve memories and hone your skills of observation, two reasons why I believe more kids and adults need to take their art making OUTSIDE!